-In 1997 ownership of Cardabia Station purchased for the Baiyungu people, and in December 2019 a Native Title determination was handed down that assigned ownership to the Baiyungu Aboriginal Corporation .
-The station is 2,000 square kilometers and is now run as a pastoral property with Baiyungu people working as managers.
+In 1997 ownership of Cardabia Station was purchased for the Baiyungu people, and in December 2019 a Native Title determination was handed down that assigned ownership to the Baiyungu Aboriginal Corporation .
+The station is 2,000 square kilometers and is now run as a pastoral property, with Baiyungu people working as managers.
 Cardabia has become the main place where people of Baiyungu heritage gather.
-Murlandia, or Maud’s Landing, was one of the main traditional meeting places where people from all neighbouring language groups came together.
+Murlanda, or Maud’s Landing, was one of the main traditional meeting places where people from all neighbouring language groups came together.
 On 1st July 2020 the Baiyungu people signed a Joint Management Agreement with the Western Australian Parks and Wildlife Department to manage a new Coastal Reserve between Baiyungu land and the Ningaloo Marine Park.

 The name of the language and people has been spelled various ways, including Baijungo, Paiunggu, Baiong, Baiung, Biong, Bajungu, Pajungu, Bayungu, and Baiyungu.

 Linguistically, Bayungu is a member of the Kanyara group of languages and is related to Dhalanyji, Burduna, and Binigura.
 It shares many words and grammatical structures with these other languages, as well as having its own unique characteristics.